jkulak/git-ninja/README.md

 Since it's not a book, nor a tutorial, I try to keep it short and simple, with some paragraphs being only a list of bullet points with most important/interesting/most used things/commands.

-Pull requests are welcome.

-Btw.
-I'm only an aspiring git ninja.
+Pull requests are welcome (I'm only an aspiring git ninja).

 ## Your background on git